 Oh, singing and dancing is just exhausting!

-The library also hosts a number of events throughout the year for kids and families, including movie nights, family bingo and Lego playtime on a regular basis, Festival of Trees at Christmas, Vehicle Day in the summer (watch for that future post!).
-They also have evening rhyme time once a month, and special musical guests in place of Monday’s rhyme time.
+The Enfield Public Library also hosts a number of events throughout the year for kids and families, including movie nights, family bingo and Lego playtime on a regular basis, Festival of Trees at Christmas, Vehicle Day in the summer (watch for that future post!).
+They also have evening rhyme time once a month and special musical guests in place of Monday’s rhyme time.
 They offer a great variety of events!

-The library also has an incredible museum pass program.
+The Enfield Public Library also has an incredible museum pass program.
 This is available to residents of Enfield and non-residents.
-They have a full list on their website, but some museums include Forest Park Zoo, New Britain Museum of Art and The Children’s Museum in West Hartford.
+They have a full list on their website, but some museums included are Forest Park Zoo, New Britain Museum of Art and The Children’s Museum in West Hartford.
 The passes provide you with either free or reduced admission, and are an absolute must if you are going on an excursion.
 Who doesn’t like saving money?

-This is a great museum, one of my favorites.
-Not just because it’s my home library but it really is a fun place.
+This is a great library.
+Not just because it’s my home library but it really is a wonderful place.
 The events are amazing, the variety of books to borrow and toys for play are great, and the librarians are the best (especially the children’s librarians).
 If you are a local, you should have already been here by now (if you haven’t, what are you waiting for?).
 If you live out-of-town, this is worth the trip, especially if you can attend an event.

 And after you’ve attended a storytime, played with the train table and checked out some books, make sure to stop by the playground afterwards!